Sergio Pérez: 2012: Maiden podiums

+With his success at Sauber, Pérez was referred to as "The Mexican Wunderkind".

 McLaren (2013)

-2013 season

 On 28 September 2012, Lewis Hamilton's decision to leave McLaren for Mercedes in 2013 was announced, and Pérez was subsequently confirmed as Hamilton's replacement.
 He also replaced Hamilton in McLaren's cartoon Tooned.
 This also ended Pérez' association with Ferrari, as he was released from its driver academy.